zanonnicola/lopenlab/src/pages/workshops-en/preschool-arts-and-crafts/index.md

   - image: /assets/ateliers-vacances-by-l-open-lab-for-kids.jpg
   - image: /assets/fall-fun-week_playdough-by-l-open-lab-for-kids.jpg
 age: 3-6
-when: 'Saturdays, from 9.30am to 10.30 am'
+when: 'Saturdays, from 10.30 am to 11.30am'
 where: 'Happy Place by Vacouva<br />43 quai de Malakoff, 44000 Nantes'
 price: '520€ for the school year<br />Yearly, quarterly or monthly plans available'
 ---
 Colouring, painting, cutting, creating… We believe that to learn a language you need to really live it beyond learning from books.
 At our Arts & Crafts workshop, children develop their creativity through discovering fine arts.
 They learn and improve their English in a practical and fun way.
-Workshops are hosted by [Tatiana](/en/team), our Fine Arts Teacher.
-They take place in the heart of Nantes, a few steps away from the main station.
+Our workshops take place in the heart of Nantes, a few steps away from the main station.

 > We also work with preschools; please [get in touch](/en/contact-us) with us directly if you want to discuss your project.